 Time to Reap the Benefits of SEO

 At the same time, we optimize naturally for keywords that clients request.
-And, we adjust our SEO campaign based on the feedback we get from AdWords.
+And, we adjust our SEO campaign based on the feedback we get from Google Ads.
 Once our SEO efforts gain traction, we recommend clients wean off paid results and start reaping the benefits of SEO.